hhsieh/hhsieh.github.io/_posts/2016-11-25-calling-function-multiple-times-II.md

         else:
             print 3 + (1 + N / 2) * (N / 2)

-No, assume we need to find the 48th number.
+Now, assume we need to find the 48th number.
 We simply do

     seris(48)